10 takeaways from our chat with Ben Stokes, KL Rahul and Smriti Mandhana

 7. Nets training is key for Ben Stokes

 Stokes has been playing a lot of cricket in India in recent months, with England’s Test series against Team India, the T20 and a one-day series.
-Now his focus has fully turned to the IPL and adapting to that with putting in some nets training, which has been something of a rarity to date in 2021.
+Now his focus has fully turned to Rajasthan Royals and adapting to that with putting in some nets training, which has been something of a rarity to date in 2021.

 “It’s been really nice to spend some time in the nets,” he explained.
 “The last four days I’ve been batting for long periods of time in the nets but also being wary that we’ve still got a long time to go, so I’m not burning myself out.”